ello/megaphone/README.md

 ## Megaphone - Broadcast your Heroku deployments in Slack

-Heroku's deploy hooks are very handy for notifying your team when something changes, but they're mildly painful to set up in an ad-hoc way for a alrge number of apps.
+Heroku's deploy hooks are very handy for notifying your team when something changes, but they're mildly painful to set up in an ad-hoc way for a large number of apps.
 Megaphone is a little app designed to sit in the middle and receive deploy hooks, then rebroadcast them into Slack.
 It's also got a nice little rake task for automatically scanning your Heroku account for apps and